Convent Bukit Nanas: Establishment and growth

+The pupils wore a convent uniform for the first time in 1904, a blue skirt and white blouse), sewn by Sisters Lawrence and Marie.
+Some of the boys left for the newly opened St. John's Institution.
+Rev Mother St André was transferred to Taiping Convent in 1907, after a recuperative period in France.

-2 December - Convent Bukit Nanas, or "The Top" as it came to be called, by the Sisters was opened officially by Edward Lewis Brockman, Chief Secretary to Government.
-E.L.
+Convent Bukit Nanas was opened officially by Edward Lewis Brockman, Chief Secretary to the Federated Malay States, on 2 December 1912.
 Brockman said in his opening address that he felt confident of the Sister's ability to raise the $26,000 that would be required to pay for the school building and extension.
-Their benefactors knew that the money would be 'well lid out' for besides 'offering a sound education to children of all classes and creeds, the sisters cared for orphans of whom there were 108 in the convent at the present time.
+Their benefactors knew that the money would be 'well lid out' for besides 'offering a sound education to children of all classes and creeds', the sisters cared for orphans, of whom there were 108 in the convent at the time.